A simple recipe for pan-seared scallops. Simply seasoned with salt, pepper and garlic, then seared in butter and olive

 How to serve seared scallops?

-As you can see in the photos, I like to serve seared scallops on a bed of mashed cauliflower, to soak up the yummy cooking juices.
+As you can see in the photos, I like to serve them on a bed of mashed cauliflower, to soak up the yummy cooking juices.
 Sometimes I serve them as an appetizer.
 But I often serve them as an entree.
 They are so “meaty” and satisfying!

-Leftovers keep for up to 3 days in the fridge, although they’re not as good as freshly cooked.
+Leftovers keep for up to 3 days in the fridge, in an airtight container, although they’re not as good as freshly cooked.
 Gently reheat them, covered, in a 50% power microwave.

 - 1 lb. wild caught sea scallops (about 15 scallops)